adnanmitf09/Rubus/README.md

 ## How to use Rubus:

-Rubus is compiled into a single Jar file in dest folder using build.xml.
-Rubus can be used from command line or with GUI interface.
+Once code is compiled into a single Jar file, it may be used from command line or with GUI.

 ## Command Line interface: